The Schedule C is an IRS form that most self-employed DTC sellers must complete annually.

-To the right of this section, is a space (B Enter code from instructions) that you’ll need to enter the NAICS code that best matches your business activities.
+To the right of this section, is a space (B Enter code from instructions) where you’ll need to enter the NAICS code that best matches your business activities.
 There is a list of Principal Business or Professional Activity Codes in p17 of the Schedule C form for you to choose from.

 This next one should hopefully be a little less taxing: you’ll want to enter your business name into the field called C Business Name.
-If you don’t use a business name then you should just leave this blank.

 Most businesses will need an EIN for various reasons.
 To find out more, read our blog post here: What is my sales tax number (EIN)?